alik-git/alik-git.github.io_old/_pages/about.md

 My undergrad was at the [Univeristy of Toronto][uoft] where I studied CS & Math, and also worked as a Teaching Assistant.
 During my time there I was co-founder of the [UTM Robotics Club][utmr], and a recipient of the [NSERC Undergraduate Student Research Award][na].

-I've also worked on a few fun coding projects which you can look at via my [github profile][gh].
+I've also worked on a couple of fun coding projects which you can look at via my [github profile][gh].

 When I'm not staring at a screen all day, you can find me training jiu-jitsu, listening to audiobooks and podcasts, doodling, and/or chatting with wonderful people on my [podcast][pd]. ✌️